IBM-Watson/wex-appbuilder-samples/personality-insights/watson-personality-insights-readme.md

 #### Building Personality Insights Widget #2: Twitter Status Personality Insight Widget

-The purpose of this widget is to let users add supplementary information to the 360 degree view of the current entity.
+The purpose of this widget is to demonstrate the use of an Ajax widget that gets information at run time.
 For example, if you were looking at a customer page you could ask the customer for their Twitter handle, which will then allow you to create a model that might be correlated with information available from other systems accessible from the entity page within Application Builder.
 For the purposes of the example, we're going to add the widget to the Home page.

-Before starting the work in Application Builder, we first need to add some javascript and css styling to help with the rich visualization we are going to display.
-Follow these steps to add in these additional assets.

-$AB_HOME refers to the home folder for the specific Application Builder installation.
-For example, on a default Windows installation, `$AB_HOME` might be C:\Program Files\IBM\IDE\AppBuilder

-1. Copy the [D3 javascript](ApplicationBuilder/d3.js) into the folder $AB_HOME/wlp/usr/servers/AppBuilder/apps/AppBuilder/javascripts
-2. Copy the [Personality Insights javascript](ApplicationBuilder/personality-insights-visualization.js) into the folder $AB_HOME/wlp/usr/servers/AppBuilder/apps/AppBuilder/javascripts
-3. Copy the [Personality Insights css](ApplicationBuilder/personality-insights-visualization-style.css) into the folder $AB_HOME/wlp/usr/servers/AppBuilder/apps/AppBuilder/stylesheets

-Now we can begin the process of configuring Application Builder.

 Once you have logged into the Application Builder Administration tool, follow these steps to create the custom widget and add it to the search results page.